Angeline57/Zenith-Embedded-/README.md

 The system demonstrates:
 - Embedded sensor interfacing
-- IoT communication using MQTT and HTTP
+- IoT communication using HTTP
 - Cloud-based data storage
 - User interface design for real-world applications
 - Consideration of usability and scalability